sassoftware/sasoptpy/doc/guide/sessions.rst

 ~~~~~~~~~~~~

 A :class:`saspy.SASsession` session is needed to solve optimization
-problems with *sasoptpy* using SAS/OR solvers on SAS 9.4 clients.
+problems with *sasoptpy* by using SAS/OR solvers on SAS 9.4 clients.

-A sample SAS session can be created using the following commands.
+You can create a sample SAS session as follows:

 >>> import sasoptpy as so
 >>> import saspy